cloudedbats/cloudedbats_wurb_2024/README.md

     sudo cp raspberrypi_files/pettersson_m500_batmic.rules /etc/udev/rules.d/

-If the detector should be accessed away from the home network, the it can run in a hotspot mode and enable it's own WiFi network.
+If the detector should be accessed away from the home network, then it can run in a hotspot mode and enable it's own WiFi network.

     sudo nmcli con add con-name wurb-hotspot ifname wlan0 type wifi ssid WiFi-wurb01